sheetdb/slate/source/index.html.md

 * Shell - the command line
 * PHP - examples in vanilla PHP, you can also use [our composer library](https://github.com/sheetdb/sheetdb-php)
 * JavaScript - we recommend to use Axios library or [our npm library](https://github.com/sheetdb/sheetdb-js)
+* Node.js - we recommend to use Axios library or [our npm library](https://github.com/sheetdb/sheetdb-node)
 * Pure HTML - to learn how to use SheetDB with only HTML <a href="#handlebars-installation">go to Handlebars</a>

 # Installation